mluukkai/webdevelopment-rails/week1.md

 If you use a private repository, add mluukkai as a collaborator.

-Report you done exercises at https://studies.cs.helsinki.fi/stats/courses/rails2022
+Mark the exercises you have done at https://studies.cs.helsinki.fi/stats/courses/rails2022